virtualcommons/port-of-mars/README.md

 yarn cli:prod dump
 ```

-in a staging or production environment.
-This will reproject the game events and summary csv files outlining the state of the game for every game event as well as export game, player and tounnament data
+in a staging or production environment inside the server container.
+This will reproject the game events and summary csv files outlining the state of the game for every game event as well as export game, player and tounnament data.
+The csv files will be in the `docker/dump` folder.